AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ## Capture Frames Tool updates

-You can now specify the length of time/frames you want to capture from the settings panel.
-(Previously, you had to do what?)
+You can now define the capture range in your story using the Capture Frames Tool.
+Instead of recapturing your entire story after making a fix, specify the capture range in frames or seconds, and then quickly recapture.

 - ~{ Capture Frames Tool }~
 - ~{ Capture frames to disk }~